-Nonetheless, over the sustained protest of wide swaths of the religious community, in February 2012, the government codified into law its excessively narrow definition of "religious employer."
-While the definition was amended in July 2013 by dropping three of the four criteria, 78 Fed.
+Codified in February 2012, the definition of "religious employer" was amended in July 2013 by dropping three of the four criteria.
+78 Fed.
 Reg.
-39,870 (July 2, 2013), the current definition remains too narrow because it continues to protect only churches, associations or conventions of churches, integrated auxiliaries, or religious orders' religious activities.
+39,870 (July 2, 2013).
+But the definition remains too narrow because it protects only churches, associations or conventions of churches, integrated auxiliaries, or religious orders' religious activities.